122 sites; 112 reservable

 If there is no vacancy

-There is always room in spring and fall.
-In July and August, oTENTiks may fill to capacity.
-However, there are unserviced overflow areas available.
+Usually there is room in spring and fall.
+In the months of July and August, Broad Cove, Chéticamp and Ingonish Beach campgrounds can sometimes fill to capacity.
+Serviced sites may fill; however, there are usually unserviced areas available.

 Require even more information?